isomerpages/nrf-corp/_grants/Competitive Research Programme.md

 <p>Funding cap of S$2M (including indirect costs) for 3 to 5 years.</p>
 </li>
 <li>
 <p>One-stage review process for Full Proposal.
-Evaluation Criteria: on (i)
+Evaluation Criteria: (i) originality
-originality and ground-breaking nature of the research; (ii) significance and potential impact of the research; (iii) scientific approach; (iv) technical competencies of the team.</p>
+and ground-breaking nature of the research; (ii) significance and potential impact of the research; (iii) scientific approach; (iv) technical competencies of the team.</p>
 </li>
 <li>
 <p>Awarded projects will undergo a stage-gated review at the 2-year mark.</p>